wgrisa/express-yup-middleware/README.md

     body: {
       yupSchema: Yup.object().shape({
         numberToValidate: Yup.string().test({
-          message: 'Check if your number correspond with the type given', test(this: Yup.TestContext, numberToValidate: any) {
+          message: 'Check if your number corresponds with the given type', test(this: Yup.TestContext, numberToValidate: any) {
             const mod = numberToValidate % 2
             // As you can see in the next line, the req is passed to the context